atmarnat/PlayRoulette/README.md

   1. Either run the PlayRoulette from VS or just use the executable.

 Note: Both executables must be in the same directory for them to work together.
 PlayRoulette will work on its own, but Spinner will not.
+IMPORTANT: Do not run the PlayRoulette executable in a directory with file called "Spinner.exe" unless you know exactly what it does.
+PlayRoulette blindly calls any executable called "Spinner.exe", so if there is a malicious version, there could be horrible consequences.
 ```C#
 using System;
 using System.Collections.Generic;